Conservative data-driven finite element framework: Finding the closest point on a line

 \section{Finding the closest point on a line}

 { }

-The data search described by \eqref{eq:distance_dataset_dd} or \eqref{eq:distance_dataset_dd_g}, in case of "fully saturated" dataset, can be replaced by the search for the closest point on a curve corresponding to the conservation law equation \eqref{eq:fourier_law}.
+The data search described by \eqref{eq:distance_dataset_dd} or \eqref{eq:distance_dataset_dd_g}, in case of ``saturated'' dataset, can be replaced by the search for the closest point on a curve corresponding to the constitutive equation $\mathbf q = -k \nabla T$.
 For simplicity, $\nabla T = \mathbf g$, and $(\cdot)^*$ refers to the value on the line in this section.

 To find the closest point $\{ \mathbf g^*, \mathbf q^* \}_{4D}$ on the line

 to the field values $\{ \mathbf g, \mathbf q \}_{4D}$ at an integration point, the data search can be replaced by the following algorithm.
 First the distance of the point $\{ \mathbf g^*, \mathbf q^* \}_{4D}$ to the line \eqref{eq:fourier_star} is defined as: